 Along with questions about clarity, the online survey invited specific feedback on whether the new Standards adequately prepared learners to work in a wide range of settings and to meet the changing needs of the population.
-Responses were received from 25 individuals, with 92% agreeing that the new Standards prepared learners for a wide range of settings and 100% agreeing that the new Standards will ensure learners are prepared to meet the occupational needs of the community.
+Responses were received from 25 individuals, with 92 per cent agreeing that the new Standards prepared learners for a wide range of settings and 100 per cent agreeing that the new Standards will ensure learners are prepared to meet the occupational needs of the community.
 Suggestions to improve clarity were incorporated and a final review was conducted by members of the steering group.

 Following the three-phase consultation, the content of the new Standards was finalised and confirmed for publication by the steering group.
 In parallel, RCOT's Accreditation Process was reviewed and updated, to ensure alignment with the new Standards.
-Further information about RCOT's Accreditation Process can be found at www.rcot.co.uk/accreditation-process
+Further information about RCOT's Accreditation Process can be found at www.rcot.co.uk/accreditation-process evidence they need to be able to advocate for appropriate resourcing and support within their institutions.

 Primarily, the new Standards serve to support education providers to design and deliver quality occupational therapy pre-registration programmes within the UK.
-The contents have been refined with stakeholder input, to ensure professional leads - strategic level and programme leads - operational level, have the foundation and evidence they need to be able to advocate for appropriate resourcing and support within their institutions.
+The contents have been refined with stakeholder input, to ensure Professional Leads - Strategic Level and Programme Leads - Operational Level, have the foundation and